MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

 - Prompt actions only appear if the `RunObject` property is specified.
 - Prompt actions display in Business Central online and on-premises environments.
 However, Microsoft Copilot is exclusively for Business Central online.
 To make actions dynamically visible based on the deployment, use the [Visible property](properties/devenv-visible-property.md) on prompt actions.
 For example, you can use one of these two approaches:

-   The simplest approach is to check whether the following statement is `true`: `EnvironmentInformation.IsSaaSInfrastructure()`.
+   The simplest approach is to use the [EnvironmentInformation.IsSaaSInfrastructure()](/dynamics365/business-central/application/system-application/codeunit/system.environment.environment-information) method to check whether the environment is online or on-premises.
+Use the return value as an expression on the prompt action's [Visible](properties/devenv-visible-property.md) property.
+If the method returns `true`, then the environment is online and the action is visible.
+For example:

     ```al
     actions